bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

       the event object is always valid and filled properly.
 This method is typically used when you have a thread that is dedicated to events handling: you want to make this thread sleep as long as no new event is received.
-Currently, there's no way to handle errors.
+If an error occurs, :exc:`PySFMLException` is raised.

       ::